XinyuanLiao/AttnPINN-for-RUL-Estimation/README.md

 Test_RMSE: 18.37,   Score: 2058.5
 ```

-If you want to train the model by yourself, you can uncomment the train function in [main.py](https://github.com/XinyuanLiao/AttnPINN-for-RUL-Estimation/blob/main/main.py).
+If you want to train the model by yourself:hammer::hammer:, you can uncomment the train function in [main.py](https://github.com/XinyuanLiao/AttnPINN-for-RUL-Estimation/blob/main/main.py).

 And then, the output will be: